shreyaskn72/tkinter_projects/desktop_app_for_apis4/README.md

 Each Popup needs a different api to give response.

-hello api will interact with hello api popup.
+hello api will interact with hello api popup window.

-Sum api will interact with sum api popup.
+Sum api will interact with sum api popup window.

 ## Running UI application